igorstalmach/3d-figure-generator/README.md

 3. Create and set up an [Acceleo project in Eclipse](https://eclipse.dev/acceleo/).
 Use the provided Ecore metamodel.
 Transform the XMI model, created in step 2., into the custom DSL script by running the **xmiToDsl.mtl** Acceleo transformation (**transformations/scripts** folder in the project root directory).

-4. The output of the transformation is ready to be used as an input for the 3D Figure Generator.
+4. Output of the transformation is ready to be used as an input for the 3D Figure Generator.

 The custom Ecore metamodel diagram: